edavis0314/DnD-Manager/README.md

 In the Link below you can view the videos taken of the site navigation of the project I have been working on for CCSO for the past year. https://drive.google.com/drive/folders/1Z-R-RfPwqZQmT1Qg1t-z-k7ZEys74JcS?usp=sharing

+The Code Samples folder contains some of the generic functions I have made for my job at CCSO.